zhangzhics/CITS5503_Sem2/Labs/Lab9Rekognition.md

 - `faces.jpg`
 - `text.jpg`

-Second, run your Python script live:
+Second, run your Python script (make sure the script exits normally after returning the outputs below):

 - For `urban.jpg`, output the detected label and the corresponding confidence score.
 - For `beach.jpg`, output the detected moderation and the corresponding confidence score.